-- 3.5.1 Races shall be organised in accordance with the IAAF Competition Rules and those of the national IAAF Member Federation, particularly with regard to the health and safety of participants and officials. - 3.5.2 The Race Referee(s) shall ride in a vehicle to ensure compliance with the IAAF Competition Rules. - 3.5.3 The Race Director shall ensure that all Officials and Competitors are fully informed regarding IAAF Competition Rules, particularly with regard to Rule 240.8 which prohibits any unauthorised person from handing water or refreshment to a competitor at any point other than a fixed water or refreshment station. - 3.5.4 Races shall be organised in compliance with all local laws and byelaws. - 3.5.5 The Label Race shall be started independently of any other race. - 3.5.6 If other race(s) are organised at the same time as the Label Race, there shall be no disruption of the Label Race by participants in the other events.
+- 3.5.1 Races shall be organised in accordance with the IAAF Competition Rules and those of the national IAAF Member Federation, particularly with regard to the health and safety of participants and officials. - 3.5.2 The Race Referee(s) shall ride in a vehicle to ensure compliance with the IAAF Competition Rules. - 3.5.3 The Race Director shall ensure that all Officials and Competitors are fully informed regarding IAAF Competition Rules. - 3.5.4 Races shall be organised in compliance with all local laws and byelaws. - 3.5.5 The Label Race shall be started independently of any other race. - 3.5.6 If other race(s) are organised at the same time as the Label Race, there shall be no disruption of the Label Race by participants in the other events.